waynchi/DopamineAPI_Android-Client/README.md

 You can get started with Dopamine in your Android app in just a few minutes.
 Here’s how:

 1. Download and install this API Client.
-2. Run the Live Example App to immediately get a feel for how to use the API.
+2. Run the Live Example App (DopamineDummy) to immediately get a feel for how to use the API.
 3. Use the Live Example App as a template for how your app can use the Dopamine API.

 **Let’s get started!**